On Riemann wave superpositions obtained from the Euler system: Infinite-dimensional Lie algebra

 \section{Infinite-dimensional Lie algebra}

-The family of vector fields corresponding to the Euler system (\ref{euler}) constitutes, by definition, a Lie module $\{|\gamma_+,\gamma_0,\gamma_-|\}$ of these vector fields since these vector fields are closed with respect to the Lie bracket (\ref{eulercom}) and (\ref{extrathing1}).
+The family of vector fields corresponding to the Euler system (\ref{euler}) constitutes, by definition, a Lie module $\{|\gamma_+,\gamma_0,\gamma_-|\}$ since these vector fields are closed with respect to the Lie bracket (\ref{eulercom}) and (\ref{extrathing1}).
 In what follows we make the assumption that the $C^{\infty}$-Lie module $\{|\gamma_+,\gamma_0,\gamma_-|\}$ can be identified with an infinite-dimensional real Lie algebra.
 The following theorem describes the properties of this algebra. \begin{tw} $[6]$ \ \\

 The smallest (with respect to inclusion) real Lie algebra containing $\{\gamma_+,\; \gamma_-,\; \gamma_0\}$ is isomorphic to the algebras

 where $I^-$ and $I^+$ are infinite-dimensional real Abelian Lie algebras, $\Theta$ is a shift operator, and $\boldsymbol{K}^\pm$ is a $3$-dimensional real Lie algebra which is a direct sum of the unique $2$-dimensional non-Abelian real Lie algebra and the unique $1$-dimensional real Lie algebra.
 The Abelian ideals are given by